 The main method used for data processing is the calculation of the European averages based on aggregate complaints data, available at the national level.
 It is a method which relies on the calculation of the sum of the total complaints resolved by each SRO per issue, product, medium, or other categories.
-Subsequently, the percentage has been computed in relation to the total number of complaints per category or section.
-Where appropriate, the European mean averages are also presented, which rely on an average share of complaints (in percentages) in each country.
+Subsequently, the percentage has been computed in relation to the total number of complaints within a given category or section.
+Where appropriate, the European mean average is also presented, which rely on an average share of complaints (in percentages) in each country.